roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 <em class="explanation">The following is a guest post by Rob Levin and Chris Rumble.
 Rob and Chris both work on the product design team at <a href="https://medium.com/mavenlink-product-development">Mavenlink</a>.
 Rob is also creator and host of the (SVG Immersion Podcast)[http://svgimmersion.com/] and wrote the original 5 Gotchas article in '14.
 Chris [ADD INTRO AND LINK HERE].
 In this article, Rob and Chris go over the additional issues they've encountered incorporating inline SVGs in to the production application over 2 years in.</em>

 Wow, it's been over 2 years since we posted the (5 Gotchas Getting SVG Into Production)[https://css-tricks.com/gotchas-on-getting-svg-into-production/] article.
 Well, we've encountered some new gotchas making it time for another follow up post!
-Onwards…
+We'll label these 6-10 paying homage to the first 5 gotchas in the original post :)

 ## Gotcha Six: IE Drag & Drop SVG Disappears
 TBD